Frequently asked questions about studying in North America

 At James Madison University and Widener University

-By enrolling on the International First Year, you improve your English while acquiring all your first year degree credits, saving yourself time.
-The International First Year tuition fee is less than James Madison University or Widener University's freshman year, so you also save money.
+By enrolling on International Year One, you improve your English while acquiring all your first year degree credits, saving yourself time.
+The International Year One tuition fee is less than James Madison University or Widener University's freshman year, so you also save money.

 - Can I get a scholarship?

-At Widener University, we offer a grant of more than $10,000 per year for undergraduate students enrolling through the International First Year.
+At Widener University, we offer a grant of more than $10,000 per year for undergraduate students enrolling through International Year One.
 The fees shown on this website include that grant.

 There are no other scholarships available by applying through Study Group to a university in the USA or Canada.
 Our prices already offer great value to international students.
 Study Group cannot offer you any further discounts.
 We encourage you to contact your relevant government agency to inquire about international study scholarships or student loans.
 Find out more about scholarships and other aid for international students.